jolatechno/ipfs-mpi/README.md

 Refer to the Gide in the [core](./core) directory readme.

+See [ipfs-mpi/shell](../shell) for a Gide on designing software that use ipfs-mpi and [ipfs-mpi/example](../example) to design an interpretor for ipfs-mpi.

 ### WARNING : Development in progress, might contain bug

 # ToDo